WHAT IS NET ZERO FOOD?

 HOW DO OUR CEREALS COMPARE TO OTHER BREAKFAST?

 You may believe there is not much of a difference but there is!
-For example the embedded carbon of a fried eggs and bacon breakfast is the same as leaving a bulb on for 17 hours and having avocado on toast equals to 6.5 hours.
+For example the embedded carbon of a fried eggs and bacon breakfast is the same as leaving a bulb on for 17 hours.
+Similarly having avocado on toast equals to 6.5 hours.
 However making a porridge with Alara cereals emits as much carbon as switching off the lights of your house, zero.

 HOW MUCH CO2e ARE WE OFFSETTING?

-Below you can find our monthly report in which we gather the total embedded carbon of these four products according to our sales.
+Below you can find our monthly report gathering the total embedded carbon of the sales of our four products together with its total cost in the market and the contributions made to Rainforest Saver.
 We will keep it updated so get back at the end of every month to check how we are doing.

-This is just the first step in our journey as we are planning to extend this new feature to all our range.
-Keep an eye on our website for updates.
+This is just the first step in our journey.
+We are planning to extend this new feature to all our range so keep an eye on our website for updates.